 - Reverse Proxy: just left it as default

-- Monitoring: Just left is default (unchecked)
+- Monitoring: Just left is the default (unchecked)

-- Enable Google Page Speed dashboard widget: Enable (enter page speed api key to monitoring your page speed directly in the dashboard)
+- Enable Google Page Speed dashboard widget: Enable (enter page speed API key to monitoring your page speed directly in the dashboard)

 - Verify rewrite rules: Enable